FightJames/GlobalCatch/README.md

 You can find the data here.

 ## Leak case
-If there is any crash from service, it will catch exception.
-But the service was already crash, so it will trigger ANR.
+If there is any crash from service, it won't catch exception.
+Just let app crash.

 ```kotlin
 class CrashService : Service() {